McCain

 The biggest shift: from seeking approval to getting reactions

 The single most significant change participants describe is in how they seek alignment.
-Chris Lumsden reflected on the old pattern: "I find in the past I would get too far down the road before you kind of make sure you get all the buy-in."
+One team member reflected on the old pattern: "I find in the past I would get too far down the road before you kind of make sure you get all the buy-in."
 Demo meetings changed that.
 Instead of working in isolation until something feels finished, then presenting it for sign-off, PACE teams share work in progress early and often.
 The dynamic flips: you're not asking for permission, you're inviting reactions.
 And because the work is still in draft, feedback feels collaborative rather than evaluative.

 "Before PACE you end up in huge discussions about something because everyone has their input and all the reasons why something can't work. ...I'm out in India at the moment doing a new line startup.
 They've been very happy around the simplicity.
 Is it undoable?
 Let's just try it.
 Safe to try."

-Gordon Gillies on Safe to Try
+PACE team member on Safe to Try

 The coach is the difference